 In essence, this is the screen you will see if you try installing the app:

-For the integration to work, your role on Zendesk must be set as an ‘Admin’.
-Similarly, Zendesk can only be disconnected from EZOfficeInventory by the person who first integrated the two systems together.
-This individual would need to be an admin on Zendesk at the time of disconnecting.
+- For the integration to work, your role on Zendesk must be set as an ‘Admin’.
+Similarly, Zendesk can only be disconnected from EZOfficeInventory by the user that first integrated the two systems together.
+This user will have to be an admin on Zendesk at the time of disconnecting.